NPKLTacocat/Fullstack-MERN-Product-Store/README.md

 A fullstack web application for managing products, built with the MERN stack (MongoDB, Express, React, Node.js).
 This application allows users to create, view, update, and delete products with a clean and responsive user interface.

+## Live Demo

+You can try the application live at: [https://fullstack-mern-product-store.onrender.com/](https://fullstack-mern-product-store.onrender.com/)

 ## Features

 - **Product Management**: Create, read, update, and delete product listings